 - Lower back pain

-We always look forward to celebrating the important, life-changing work performed by Physical Therapists!
+Every year, we look forward to celebrating the important, life-changing work performed by Physical Therapists!

 Physical Therapy Month Activities: #ChoosePT